swagtop/bevy-flake/README.md

 # bevy-flake

-A simple and easy-to-edit Nix development flake, for painless Bevy development and cross-compilation on NixOS.
+A simple and easy-to-edit Nix development flake, for painless [Bevy][bevy] development and cross-compilation on NixOS.
 This flake is meant to help new NixOS users hit the ground running, and get started quickly, with as little hassle as possible.